 Now, you can obviously use any flavor of homemade truffles to make these.
-I used the oreo ones this time, but I have another seasonal version coming at you soon that would also work great.
-Or use your imagination – the sky’s the limit.
+I used the oreo ones this time (recipe included in the notes section below), but use your imagination – the sky’s the limit.

 - homemade truffles (shaped into balls and chilled but not dipped in chocolate)*

 - good quality dark chocolate, chopped**

 - good quality white chocolate, chopped**

 - silver shimmer sprinkles and/or white sugar pearls